KShebek/cbe504/main.typ

 In my somewhat biased opinion, there is no field of study in the chemical engineering curriculum that is more prone to misconceptions and questionable assumptions.
 Part of the reason for this pedagogical challenge is that kinetics can be both a theoretically rigorous _and_ a purely empirical science depending on how one approaches the topic (naturally, we will lean more towards the former in this course).
 After all, if the rate coefficient $k$ should actually be $4 k$, this is of no major concern if one treats kinetics as merely an exercise in statistical regression, but it can influence the meaning of the underlying kinetic parameters if treated from a theoretical basis.
-One of many examples of this is in the proper treatment of lattice statistics in describing multi-site adsorption and surface reaction phenomena.

 Perhaps a more notable cause of pedagogical challenges in the reaction kinetics literature --- including both textbook and research articles --- is that the intersection of kinetics and thermodynamics can become fraught with logical inconsistencies.
 Frequently, derivations in reaction kinetics are carried out under assumptions of thermodynamic ideality.